LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 .. _prfromfork-label:

 ===========================================================
-Testing A Pull Request From A Forked Repository
+Accepting A Pull Request From A Forked Repository
 ===========================================================

 Due to LLNL security policies, some RAJA pull requests will not be able to